particle-iot/docs/src/content/tutorials/device-cloud/console.md

 - Updating the credit card used to pay for Particle platform features
 - Viewing SIM card data usage, and managing the connectivity state of the SIM card
-- View product billing and usage information, including outbound event count, device fleet size, and current plan
+- View product billing and usage information, device fleet size, and current plan

 <img src="{{assets}}/images/console/billing-view.png"
 class="full-width"/>